splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 #.
 Select :guilabel:`Services` and then the service where you want to create an incident workflow.
 #.
 Select the :guilabel:`Incident workflows` tab.
 #.
 To add responders, select :guilabel:`Configure invite` under :guilabel:`Immediately`.
 #.
-In the :guilabel:`Configure invite` window add responders or schedules.
+In the :guilabel:`Configure invite` window, add responders or schedules.
     #.
-Enter user names in the :guilabel:`Search people` field and select the user when they appear.
+To add responders, enter user names in the :guilabel:`Search people` field and select the user when they appear.
 Select the :guilabel:`X` icon to remove a responder.
-Repeat these steps until you have all the responders you want to invite to incidents for this service.
     #.
-Enter a schedule name in the :guilabel:`Search schedules` field and select the schedule when it appears.
+To add responders by schedule, enter a schedule name in the :guilabel:`Search schedules` field and select the schedule when it appears.
+Adding a schedule to a workflow step pages the user that is on call when that workflow step is triggered.
 Select the :guilabel:`X` icon to remove a schedule.
-Adding a schedule to a workflow step pages the user that is on call when that workflow step is triggered.
+    #.
+Repeat these steps until you have all the responders you want to invite to incidents for this step in the workflow.
 #.
 Select :guilabel:`Add responders`.
 #.
 Select :guilabel:`Add New Step` to add additional escalating steps with additional responders to your incident workflow.
 #.
 Select an elapsed time period in the drop-down list next to :guilabel:`If unacknowledged after`.